Keep up with essential planning news and commentary, delivered to your inbox every Monday and Thursday.

 Launch Your Social Purpose Career While Making a Lasting Impact!

-CivicSpark projects focus on supporting capacity in environmental and social equity resilience issues.
-Environmental projects focus on addressing widespread persistent environmental crises by facilitating effective solutions in areas such as energy efficiency, climate adaptation and mitigation, green infrastructure, and groundwater management.
-Social Equity projects focus on opportunities to relieve significant socioeconomic pressures that impact quality of life, public health, or economic opportunity in areas such as multi-modal transportation, affordable housing, and broadband access.
+Our climate and water projects focus on creating effective solutions in areas such as energy efficiency, climate adaptation and mitigation, green infrastructure, and groundwater management.
+Our social equity projects focus on opportunities to relieve significant socioeconomic pressures that impact quality of life, public health, or economic opportunity in areas such as multi-modal transportation, affordable housing, and broadband access.

-Fellows are spread regionally (Central Coast, Greater Los Angeles, North Coast, Sacramento area, San Diego area, San Francisco Bay Area, San Joaquin Valley, and Sierra Nevada) throughout the state.
-Each region has a Regional Coordinator who oversees the various Fellows in their area, providing guidance, mentorship, and support for the Fellows’ professional development goals.
-Site Supervisors are the Fellows’ on-site contact, who works with Fellows on a day-to-day basis and provides assistance on project work, and supporting the Fellows’ professional growth in the workplace.
+Fellows are placed throughout the state in the following regions: Central Coast, Greater Los Angeles, Sacramento area, San Diego area, San Francisco Bay Area, San Joaquin Valley, and Sierra Nevada.
+Each region of Fellows is supported by a Regional Coordinator who provides guidance, mentorship, and oversees the Fellows’ professional development goals.
+Fellows are supported on a day-to-day basis by their Site Supervisor(s) who oversee project work and bolsters the Fellows’ professional growth in the workplace.